RVSHANDILYA/BI-Dashboard-CC-IAC-Internship/README.md

 ## Analysis Questions

-We have attempted the following basic questions to gain insights from the dataset:
+We have attempted the following questions to gain insights from the dataset:
 **Easy Questions**
 1. **How many unique students are included in the dataset?**
 2. **What is the average GPA of the students?**